Mitsotakis back as Greek premier after election landslide

 The gamble paid off, with his New Democracy party consolidating its win from the May 21 vote, while its nearest rival, the left-wing Syriza party of former premier Alexis Tsipras, saw a loss of tens of thousands of voters compared to just a month ago.

-Tsipras, acknowledging a “serious political defeat”, said he was leaving his political fate to the “judgment” of Syriza members.
+Tsipras, acknowledging a “serious political defeat”, said he was leaving his political fate to the “judgement” of Syriza members.

 For many Greeks, Tsipras is the prime minister who nearly crashed Greece out of the euro, and who reneged on a vow of abolishing austerity to sign the country on to more painful bailout terms.

-To the dismay of centrists, the strong swing to the right was also accompanied by the return of the far right into parliament.
+To the dismay of centrists, Sunday’s strong swing to the right was also accompanied by the return of the far right into parliament.

-“Fascists will enter parliament… this constitutes a completely toxic environment,” senior Syriza leader Costas Zachariadis told Skai TV.
+Spartiates (Spartans), which is endorsed by the jailed former spokesman of the neo-Nazi party Golden Dawn, will debut in parliament after crossing the three-percent threshold.

+Spartiates and another two small nationalist parties with anti-migration policies garnered between them nearly 13 percent of the vote.

 – New cabinet –